simmoe/javascript-arrow-functions/README.md

 # javascript-arrow-functions
  introduction to modern javascript arrow functions

-Arrow functions are a new approach to writing quick and eloquent Javascxript.
+Arrow functions are a new approach to writing quick and eloquent Javascript.
 It is also necessary knowledge if you plan on handling javascript in frameworks such as Angular, React or Vue.

 The basics are as follows: